panda-lsy/HMCL-PE-User-Manual/basic-settings/global-game-settings/resolution.md

 When it is adjusted small enough, you may not be able to see the displayed text.

-You can change this seeting however you like using the textbox
+You can change this setting however you like using the textbox